starkbank/sdk-python/README.md

 as it may yield abnormal results in the final file, such as missing images and strange characters.

-### Get an invoice Qrcode
+### Get an invoice QR Code

-After its creation, an invoice qrcode may be retrieved by its id.
+After its creation, an Invoice QR Code may be retrieved by its id.

 ```python
 import starkbank